haacked/haacked.com/_posts/archived/2005-06-27-federal-funding-cuts-to-public-broadcasting.aspx.markdown

 ---
 layout: post
-title: "Federal Funding Cuts to Public Broadcasting
+title: 'Federal Funding Cuts to Public Broadcasting '
-"
 date: 2005-06-27 -0800
 comments: true
 disqus_identifier: 7318
 categories: []
+redirect_from: "/archive/2005/06/26/federal-funding-cuts-to-public-broadcasting.aspx/"
 ---

 If you’re a fan of NPR and KCRW, make sure your voice is heard.
 The House will soon vote on budget cuts for public broadcasting and the issue is being painted as a liberal vs conservative battle.